 Elusive Boundaries: The politics of public-private relations in Brazilian water provision,” Phenomenal World

 At QMUL, I am a member of the Centre on Labour, Sustainability and Global Production (CLaSP) and co-edit the CLaSP Blog.
-I am also part of the Steering Committee of the Centre for Research on Latin America and the Caribbean (CRoLAC).
+I am also part of Borderlines and of the Steering Committee of the Centre for Research on Latin America and the Caribbean (CRoLAC).
 I am a research affiliate with the Data + Feminism Lab at the Massachusetts Institute of Technology (MIT), and previously I was a research fellow at the Institute for Applied Economic Research in Brazil, where I worked on projects on democratic institutions and public participation.

 I hold a PhD in Political Economy, Development and Planning (‘22) and a Master in City Planning (‘16) from MIT, and a Bachelor’s degree in Political Science from the University of Brasília.
 At MIT, I was a Presidential Fellow and was selected as a Fellow of the Martin Family Society of Fellows for Sustainability (2019-2020).
 I was also awarded the Graduate Student Council Teaching Award (2019) for excellence in teaching at a graduate level.